-Crotonic acid, or trans-2-butenoic acid, is a molecule of notable chemical and industrial importance.
-This unsaturated carboxylic compound is used in various applications, including the cosmetic , chemical, and pharmaceutical industries.
+Crotonic acid, or trans-2-butenoic acid, is a molecule of significant chemical and industrial importance.
+This unsaturated carboxylic compound is used in various applications, particularly in the cosmetic , chemical, and pharmaceutical industries.

 In this article, we will examine in detail its properties, applications, and laboratory techniques for analyzing it.

-To ensure the quality and compliance of products containing crotonic acid, accurate laboratory testing is essential.
+To guarantee the quality and compliance of products containing crotonic acid, precise laboratory analyses are essential.
 YesWeLab provides you with a network of accredited laboratories to perform reliable tests that comply with current regulations.

 1. What is crotonic acid?